All Episodes

 They're just a bunch of mind-numbed robots.

-Anyway, greetings, great to have you back.
+Great to have you back.

-Uh 800-282-2882.
+800-282-2882.

 Dark day for the left.

-This is from LifeNews.com, a new national poll.
+This is from LifeNews.com.

-The Hamilton College poll found a majority of half-screwed seniors don't believe abortions should be allowed for sociological reasons, such as when women are too poor to afford another child or unable to have a baby at the time.
+The Hamilton College poll found a majority of half-screwel seniors don't believe abortions should be allowed for sociological reasons, such as when women are too poor to afford another child or unable to have a baby at the time.

-Sociology students at Hamilton College in conjunction with Zogby International surveyed 1,000 half screwed seniors by phone.
+Sociology students at Hamilton College in conjunction with Zogby International surveyed 1,000 half-screwed seniors by phone.

 The survey has a 3% plus or minus margin of error.